US correspondent assesses the situation "Trump has a lot to lose"

 But?

-The problem is that far fewer Republicans than Democrats believe that gun violence is a big problem that needs to be at the top of the agenda.
+The problem is that far fewer Republicans than Democrats believe that gun violence is a major problem that should be at the top of the agenda.
 Republican voters are not pushing legislation to address it.

 "Childless Cat Ladies": Trump vice-candidate J. D. Vance works on an old stereotype - Harris supporters in San Francisco hang it in the window.